 Red meat, poultry more than once a week plus fish, milk, and eggs

-It appears that Ding groups the vegan, lacto-ovo-vegetarians and pesco-vegetarians into a vegetarian group.
+However, Ding groups the vegan, lacto-ovo-vegetarians and pesco-vegetarians into one vegetarian group.

 - Self-reporting of the data